Discount Calculator

 Divide $40 by 0.50 = $80 original price.

-Use this formula: (Difference ÷ Original Price) × 100.
+To figure out the percent off, use this formula: (Difference ÷ Original Price) × 100.

 If a $50 shirt is on sale for $40, the difference is $10.